gabrielvieirabra/gabrielvieirabra/README.md

 ### I'm a self-taught Devops Engineer and a hard-working student of programming
 - 🏢 I'm currently placed at Banco do Brasil automating things with Ansible and Python
-- 🏆 Currently holding three valid RedHat certifications(https://rhtapps.redhat.com/verify?certId=190-190-090): RHCSA, RH Openshift 3.9 Administrator & RH Hybrid Cloud Management
+- 🏆 Currently holding three valid RedHat [certifications][certs]: RHCSA, RH Openshift 3.9 Administrator & RH Hybrid Cloud Management
 - 📚 I'm learning Vanilla Javascript, looking forward to learn some frameworks
 - 💗 And i really love to listen to music and play games